 Long before it’s out.
 As Godin says, three years before you release it.
-That doesn’t seem realistic to most, so I find that three to six months usually do the best.
-Most authors start marketing three months after it’s out, when they’re in that ‘freak out, oh my god, what have I just done,’ phase.
+That doesn’t seem realistic to most, so I find six months usually is best.
+Most authors start marketing three months after it’s out, when they’re in that ‘freak out, oh my god, what have I just done?’ phase.
 Don’t be that author.

 The trick to pre-marketing is understanding what you want people to know about you, your book, and your brand.
 (The suggestions below apply, whether or not your book is out.)
 The difference is that you have time to really build authentic relationships with readers, instead of freaking out in desperation for someone, anyone dear gawd please to notice you in the sea of thousands of other books out now.

 What if you are in that mix right now?
 Is there any hope?
 Yes.
 Here is what you can do:

 You’ve spent months, if not years, writing your book.
 Now you need to spend time learning how to market it.
 Book marketing isn’t an option – there’s no magic bullet, so stop looking for one and get to work.
 Remember, you likely won’t write only one book.
 It gets easier each time.
 So start.

 The BadRedhead Media 30-Day Book Marketing Challenge is NOW available on Amazon!
 Want to jump-start your book sales and learn how to market your book in a month?
 Go buy this book right now.